ycpcs/cs420-fall2018/syllabus.md

   - Introduce the fundamental functionality and structure of operating systems
   - Discuss process scheduling schemes including synchronization, communication, and protection
   - Discuss I/O interfacing focusing primarily on file system organization and access
-  - Illustrate concepts as implemented in modern OS’s including WinXP and Linux
+  - Illustrate concepts as implemented in modern OS’s including Windows and Linux

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---